-We propose a flexible weakly-supervised multi-factor disentanglement framework combining labeled and unknown factors.
-By distilling the unknown factors, we enable independent control over each factor in the multiconditional generation.
-Our approach achieves state-ofthe-art performance compared to existing unsupervised and weakly-supervised disentanglement methods on multiple benchmark datasets.
+We propose DisUnknown, a weakly-supervised multifactor disentanglement learning framework.
+By distilling unknown factors, it enables independent control over each factor for multi-conditional generation.
+Our approach achieves state-of-the-art performance compared to existing unsupervised and weakly-supervised methods on multiple benchmark datasets.
 We further demonstrate its generalization capacity through various downstream tasks.
-Furthermore, as a general framework, it can easily carry over to other modalities (e.g. audio) and help improve the stability of other task with our adversarial training strategies.
+Moreover, as a general framework, it can easily carry over to other modalities (e.g. text, audio) and help improve the stability of other tasks with our adversarial training strategies.